cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 #### Arguments

-_WKB_linestring_\
+`WKB_linestring`
-A varbinary(max) expression that is the WKB representation of the geometry `LineString`instance to return.
+A varbinary(max) expression that's the WKB representation of the geometry `LineString` instance to return.

 _SRID_\
-An int expression representing the spatial reference ID (SRID) of the geometry `LineString`instance you want to return.
+An int expression representing the spatial reference ID (SRID) of the geometry `LineString` instance you want to return.

 #### Return Types